njit-it114/example-java-exception/README.md

 - create Checked Exceptions (MyException1, MyException2, MyException1Child),
 - create Checked Exceptions that are child of other Checked Exception (MyException1Child),
 - throw ing checked Exceptions (Main.method1),
-- handle checked Exceptions thrown by called methods via either via try/catch or throws (MyMain.useMethod1,2,3,4,5),
+- handle checked Exceptions thrown by called methods via either try/catch or throws (MyMain.useMethod1,2,3,4,5),
 - how checked Exception inheritance can be used in overwriting methods in Child classes that throws these Exceptions,
 - how to wrap an Exception into another Exception (via its constructor that takes a Throwable) and throw that